lostjared/uxload/README.md

 so I could test between my ASUS Tinker board and my main system without having to log in to ssh and copy files each time with scp.

+To compile:

+use

+$ ./autogen.sh && ./configure && make

+then if you want to install

+$ make install

 How to use: